Dendrimer: Synthesis

-Dendrimers can be considered to have three major portions: a core, an inner shell, and an outer shell.
-Ideally, a dendrimer can be synthesized to have different functionality in each of these portions to control properties such as solubility, thermal stability, and attachment of compounds for particular applications.
-Synthetic processes can also precisely control the size and number of branches on the dendrimer.
+A dendrimer has three major components: a core, an inner shell, and an outer shell.
+Ideally, an experimenter can design a synthesis process, to obtain a dendrimer with different designated functionalities in each of these portions.
+This allows the experimenter to finely control properties of the final dendrimer, such as solubility, thermal stability, and attachment of compounds for particular applications.
+The experimenter can also design the synthesis processes to precisely control the size and number of branches on the dendrimer.

 There are two defined methods of dendrimer synthesis, divergent synthesis and convergent synthesis.
 However, because the actual reactions consist of many steps needed to protect the active site, it is difficult to synthesize dendrimers using either method.
 This makes dendrimers hard to make and very expensive to purchase.
-At this time, there are only a few companies that sell dendrimers; Polymer Factory Sweden AB commercializes biocompatible bis-MPA dendrimers and Dendritech is the only kilogram-scale producers of PAMAM dendrimers.
-NanoSynthons, LLC from Mount Pleasant, Michigan, USA produces PAMAM dendrimers and other proprietary dendrimers.